abbasali-io/cibus-issues/sunnyIssues.md

 - cissue: #66 investigate the issue where an order is automatically created when we navigate from order summary to home and back forth. @abbasali-io

 -cissue: #67 investigate negative outstandinBalance of an orderRequest after the payment type is payForYourself. @abbasali-io

+## orderTaker

+- cissue: #68 follow the method used in POS for creating new order.
+(OrderRequest). @sunnydutt12